-Ohio Administration Code § 117-2-03(B) requires the Riverdale Local School District to prepare its annual financial report in accordance with accounting principles generally accepted in the United States of America.
+Ohio Administrative Code § 117-2-03(B) requires the Riverdale Local School District to prepare its annual financial report in accordance with accounting principles generally accepted in the United States of America.
 We draw attention to Note 2 of the financial statements, which describes the basis applied to these statements.
 The financial statements are prepared on the cash basis of accounting, which is a basis other than generally accepted accounting principles.
 Our opinions are not modified with respect to this matter.

-Emphasis of Matters
+Emphasis of Matter

-As described in Note 3 to the financial statements, in 2020, the Riverdale Local School District adopted new accounting guidance, GASBS No. 84, Fiduciary Activities.
 As described in Note 17 to the financial statements, the financial impact of COVID-19 and the continuing emergency measures may impact subsequent periods of the Riverdale Local School District.
-Our opinions are not modified with respect to these matters.
+Our opinions are not modified with respect to this matter.